Home

 2. By the end of the lesson, students will be able to demonstrate knowledge of the proper form of the Past Perfect by writing five sentences in the Past Perfect.

-3. By the end of the lesson, student will be able to demonstrate correct usage of the Past Perfect by speaking (or writing) three sentences correctly using this tense.
+3. By the end of the lesson, students will be able to demonstrate correct usage of the Past Perfect by speaking (or writing) three sentences correctly using this tense.

 "Study"